shupp/VegaDNS-UI/README.md

 # VegaDNS UI

-VegaDNS UI is a JavaScript UI for the [VegaDNS 2 API](https://github.com/shupp/VegaDNS/tree/python-api).
+VegaDNS UI is a JavaScript UI for [VegaDNS-API](https://github.com/shupp/VegaDNS-API).
 Once you check out this branch, you'll need to bundle up the JavaScript before you can use it using [npm](https://www.npmjs.com).
 Once npm is installed, you can go into the root directory of this branch and do the following

 ```
 npm install